|

 as though trying to cough him from its throat.

-But the dwarf would have none of that.
+But the dwarf was having none of that.

 Stunning the gullet with a swing of his axe, he rolled onto his